Golf Simulator Distance from Tee to Screen: Things to Consider

 Bottom Line

-• Allow 5-6 feet of swing depth and 3-4 feet width for average golfers.
-Taller players need more.
+2. Swing clearance: Allow at least 5-6 feet of swing depth and 3-4 feet of width.

 A key consideration when setting up a golf simulator is determining the optimal distance from the hitting tee to the projection screen.
 This tee-to-screen distance has a major impact on the realism, accuracy and playability of the simulator.
 If the distance is too short, golf swings will be restricted and ball flight tracking will suffer.
 If the distance is too long, the simulated ball may fly off the screen, reducing immersion.